77°

 2 On Your Side first talked to residents of Donaldsonville's Historic District in Dec.
 2023.
 Homeowners said loud pile driving was disrupting their quality of life and destroying their homes.

 Jim Blanchard, one of the residents filing suit, lives a few hundred feet from where the Bayou Lafourche Fresh Water District is building a new pump station to bring fresh water to 300,000 people in four different parishes and combat saltwater intrusion.
-Sealevel Construction, Stantec Consulting and Delta Coast Consultants are working in coordination with the water company.
+Sealevel Construction, Stantec Consulting and Delta Coast Consultants are working in coordination with the fresh water agency.
 All four entities are listed as defendants in the suit.

 The lawsuits allege that Bayou Lafourche Freshwater District and the other corporations did not monitor the vibrations or noise levels coming from the pile driving.
 Plaintiffs say that the group either knew or should have known that a project this size would damage properties nearby.